Dusun people: Ethnic attire

 The traditional ethnic attire of the Dusuns is varied according to each subgroup.
-Black colour are synonyms among the Dusuns, similarly to the Kadazans and Rungus.
+Black colour are synonyms among the Dusuns, similarly to the Kadazans, Muruts, and Rungus.
 The Liwan, Tagahas, Tindal and Tobilung Dusuns are known for their practice of wearing a sunduk or sinurundoi (veil) for female as a cover from sunlight, as a symbol of beauty and femininity during wedding ceremonies, and by the bobolian during ritual ceremonies.
 The Liwan traditional dress is garung lapoi for males, although the fabric of lapoi may also be used by females, while for the latter, sinombiaka rombituon is the main female dress commonly used during various ethnic ceremonies, including during weddings, which is usually paired with the sunduk veil.
 The Tindal Dusun has a unique traditional clothing design, known as sinuranga (male) and rinagang (female).
 Another traditional Tindal dress for the female is the sinipak, which is more synonymous among the Tindal Dusun who inhabit lower land areas, while the rinagang is popular among those who live in hilly or upper land areas.
 Both are worn together with the sunduk and come in black colour with colourful patterns, decorations and motifs, with the sinipak also coming in a version for males.
 The Tobilung Dusun are known for their ethnic dress, such as sinipakan/sinupakan or bangkad (male) and sinurangga linongkitan (female).